 Underrated Switch games

-Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-The real-time strategy is based on simple mechanics, yet can quickly get taxing if you aren’t paying close attention to the layout of the islands themselves – which are effectively 3D puzzles for you to figure out how best to defend.
+Bad North is a beautifully animated Switch game that puts you in charge of an army of Viking warriors, beset on all sides, and we mean all sides – you can see the entire island, so that you can plan your defense accordingly.
+The real-time strategy is based on simple mechanics, yet can quickly get taxing if you aren’t paying close attention to the layout of the islands themselves – which are effectively 3D puzzles for you to figure out how best to defend yourself.

+It's a bit of a mystery how this game could land on a list of underrated Switch games, seeing as everyone loves Vikings, but Bad North's minimalistic look may have turned people off.
 Watching approaching boats from the mist, with the slow thud of drums in the distance, is satisfying no matter how many times you experience it.

-Developer Failbetter Games proved its knack for stories with Sunless Sea, but the sequel Sunless Skies really shines, thanks to not only a fresh batch of great stories to discover, but also better ways to get into the game for all those new to the series.
+Developer Failbetter Games proved its knack for stories with Sunless Sea, but the sequel Sunless Skies really shines, thanks to not only a fresh batch of great stories to discover but also better ways to get into the game for all those new to the series.

-The game itself is easy to explain: you steer a magical steam train through the world of albion, going from station to station in search of anything that either interesting or that can help your crew stay alive.
+The game itself is easy to explain: you steer a magical steam train through the world of Albion, going from station to station in search of anything that is either interesting or that can help your crew stay alive.
 On the way you encounter Eldritch monstrosities, the vastness of space, as well as members of Fallen London's working class as well as its elites.
 Each story you encounter hinges on your decisions, and battle, while slightly repetitive, is an often unavoidable yet thrilling outcome.

 Lovers of good stories shouldn't sleep on Sunless Skies.
 It's likely among the more underrated Switch games because there is lots to read, but it's also a game that offers a world like no other.